 List the locations in your crime novel.

 Sometimes the locations are part of the mystery.
 Sometimes they are just a backdrop.
 Decide what locations are important to you, and define them for your ghostwriter.
-She can invent any other locations for you.
+They can invent any other locations for you.

 Explain your desired tone to your ghostwriter.